skrey/yellow-extensions/plugins/webinterface/README.md

 How to edit a website?
 ----------------------
 Click the edit link on a page.
 You can browse your website, use the normal navigation, make some changes and see the result.
 You can write text like an email and it becomes a web page, see [Markdown](https://github.com/datenstrom/yellow-extensions/tree/master/plugins/markdown) for more information.
 To show an edit link add an `[edit]` shortcut to a page.
-Please enable secure connection, if your web server supports it.
-[Learn more](https://github.com/datenstrom/yellow/wiki/Security-configuration).

 Example
 -------